 The reason?
-Carlos Vela is one goal or assist from claiming host to the most combined goals and assists in an MLS season.
+Carlos Vela has claimed host to the most combined goals and assists in an MLS season.

-The Designated Player is currently tied with Giovinco on 38, after reaching 23 goals and 15 assists in last weekend’s win over the New York Red Bulls.
-The Mexican star has reached that point through 23 games, while it took the Italian 28 games during his 2015 season with Toronto FC.
+The Designated Player surpassed Sebastian Giovinco on 38, after reaching 24 goals and 15 assists against RSL.
+The Mexican star has reached that point through 24 games, while it took the Italian 28 games during his 2015 season with Toronto FC.

 Here’s a look at the top-five seasons of combined goals and assists all-time in MLS.